 Boeuf Bourguignon is a hearty dish cooler weather.
-Most often I post recipes that I have developed, honestly, this recipe is one I have made for over 15 years now.
-I love this recipe, I make it once or twice a year in the cooler seasons, if you have never tried this recipe, you should.
+Most often I post recipes that I have developed.
+Honestly, this recipe is one I have made for over 15 years now.
+I love this recipe; I make it once or twice a year in the cooler seasons, if you have never tried this recipe, you should.
 This dish is filled tender beef, mushrooms, braised onions, all in a thick savory sauce, try this dish once, and you will be a fan of Boeuf Bourguignon.

 Boeuf Bourguignon by Julia Child

 So let me first say, this recipe does require a few, well a lot of extra steps, but I have made this recipe in the past with a few shortcuts, and the way that is recommended, there is a difference when you skip a step or two.
-My advice is go ahead and do every step as written.
-Initial preparation takes a few extra minutes, but after that, you place your Boeuf Bourguignon in the oven, and come back later.
-Best of all, if you are having company over you can make this the day ahead, just like many stews this recipe gets better the second day.
+My advice is to go ahead and do every step as written.
+Initial preparation takes a few extra minutes, but after that, you place your Boeuf Bourguignon in the oven and come back later.
+Best of all, if you have company over you can make this the day ahead, just like many stews this recipe gets better the second day.

 It is recommended to serve this dish with potatoes, buttered noodles, or even rice.
-I choose rice the last time, I used a chianti in the dish and I thought the sauce was sublime, and I didn’t want to miss a drop of sauce.
+I choose rice the last time; I used a Chianti in the dish, and I thought the sauce was sublime, and I didn’t want to miss a drop of sauce.
 The one drawback to this dish is that if you do not drink wine, I do not know of any substitute for preparing this dish.

-Serves: 6 very large servings.
+Serves: 6 enormous servings.

 Boeuf Bourguignon by Julia Child